Code of Conduct

 Seibukan Dojo - new member agreement and commitment

-a) Practising any martial arts inherently contains some risk of injury.
+b) I acknowledge that practising martial arts inherently contains some risk of injury.
 Iai is perhaps one of the safest forms of exercise there is, but still the possibility of injury remains.
 If another student inadvertently comes into close proximity, the onus is on each other to avoid a dangerous situation.

-b) I agree to follow the instructions of teachers and seniors and dojo rules for etiquette and safety at all times.
+c) I agree to follow the instructions of teachers and seniors and dojo rules for etiquette and safety at all times.

-d) I authorise any member of Seibukan, in the event of an emergency, to obtain on my behalf and at my expense any medical assistance, treatment and/or transport as deemed necessary.
+e) I authorise any member of Seibukan, in the event of an emergency, to obtain on my behalf and at my expense any medical assistance, treatment and/or transport as deemed necessary.

-e) I agree to train in a safe manner, respecting all others and the experience of my seniors of all levels.
+f) I agree to train in a safe manner, respecting all others and the experience of my seniors of all levels.
 A high level of personal hygiene is expected.
+Harassment, bullying etc will not be tolerated.
+Minors do train in this dojo and must be considered.

 As a member of the Seibukan, there is an ongoing 2 way commitment between teacher and student.
 This is different to sport where you hire a court and train for just 1 hour.
 In martial arts, it is considered a long term relationship.
 The student commits to earnestly trying their best and to absorb what is given to them.
 The teacher is committed to mentor you through your martial arts journey.